 This important coverage pays to repair your boat if it’s accidentally damaged or destroyed by a covered peril.
 Physical Damage coverage is very broad, with a few exclusions such as wear and tear, dishonest, illegal, intentional or fraudulent acts.

-When you purchase boat insurance, one of your primary objectives is to protect your investment.
+When you purchase boat insurance, one of your primary objectives is to help protect your investment.
 Boat insurance can provide coverage for your:

 - boat (including machinery)